 Bonner Scholars Program

-The Bonner Scholars Program at Berea College is a unique opportunity for students who want to combine personal growth, leadership and scholarship with a commitment to service.
+The Bonner Scholars Program at Berea College is a unique opportunity for students.
+This program is for students who want to combine personal growth, leadership and scholarship with a commitment to service.

 History of the Program at Berea College

-In the fall of 1990, Berea College became the first institution chosen to participate in the Bonner Scholars Program, created by the Corella and Bertram Bonner Foundation of Princeton, New Jersey.
-After working with John Stephenson, then President of Berea, the foundation determined that Berea’s history, reputation and commitment to the ethic of service made it the ideal institution to launch the program.
-From 1993 to 1998 Berea College was not involved in the Program, but rejoined as of the 1998-99 academic year.
-In that year, 40 students distributed throughout the four classes were designated as Bonner Scholars.
-The program now engages some 60 students representing a diverse collection of interests, majors and backgrounds in service on campus and in the Berea community as well as in extended opportunities for national and international service .
+In the fall of 1990, Berea College became the first institution chosen to participate in the Bonner Scholars Program.
+The Corella and Bertram Bonner Foundation of Princeton, New Jersey created the program.
+After working with John Stephenson, then President of Berea, the foundation determined that Berea was the ideal institution to launch the program.
+This is because of its history, reputation and commitment to the ethic of service.
+From 1993 to 1998, Berea College was not involved in the Program.
+It rejoined as of the 1998-99 academic year.
+In that year, 40 students distributed throughout the four classes were designated Bonner Scholars.
+The program now engages some 60 students.
+They represent a diverse collection of interests, majors and backgrounds in service on campus and in the Berea community as well as in extended opportunities for national and international service.

 Berea Bonners are part of a nationally recognized network of student leaders who share a reputation for outstanding leadership on their respective campuses and a commitment to making a difference in the communities and organizations they serve.